MicrosoftDocs/playfab-docs/playfab-docs/sdks/lua/quickstart-corona.md

 ms.localizationpriority: medium
 ---

-# Lua Quickstart for Corona
+# Lua quickstart for Corona

 This guide will help you make your first PlayFab API call in the Corona engine.